spalger/gulp-jshint/README.md

 ### Reporter Configuration

 Some reporters have options which, and you can pass them to `jshint.reporter()`.
-Here is an example of useing verbose mode with the default JSHint reporter.
+Here is an example of using verbose mode with the default JSHint reporter.

 ```js
 gulp.task('lint', function() {